 What you should know about my dA and its uploads;

-The featured character, Crescent Moon (aka; Papermoon), is not my OC, nor is he my "sh!tty Doctor Whooves pegasus recolor OC" as people have noted in the past.
+The featured character, Crescent Moon (aka; Papermoon), is not my OC, nor is he my "sh!tty Doctor Whooves pegasus recolor OC" as people have tried to claim in the past.
 He's a canon background pony in the show, one of several that were probably hastily made using other existing earth and unicorn ponies as templates for the Sonic Rainboom episode in Season 1.
 That is also to say he is not Doctor Whooves or "Doctor Moon" either, at least by me, although the two look similar.
 While he is the character I most often use as an avatar, the truth is my favor simultaneously falls with several other background ponies, rather than just one.

-99% of the stuff here is traced or uses a reference of some type, usually from the My Little Pony: Friendship is Magic TV show or other official media, with the purpose of being a reusable resource, reference, or otherwise.
-Traces from anything else are only done with the permission of the original artist, and are usually not uploaded here, and are otherwise stated on deviations this applies to.
+99% of the stuff here is traced or uses a reference of some type, usually from the My Little Pony: Friendship is Magic TV show or other official media.
+Traces from anything else are only done with the permission of the original artist, and are usually not uploaded here, unless otherwise stated on deviations this applies to.
 Thus, I don't necessarily claim to be an artist.
 People just might not recognize what instances I trace from because I focus mostly on apathetic background characters not in the main cast, nor are big in the fandom, as opposed to easily-recognizable instances featuring main or popular characters.
 Other times I mishmash vectors of ponies from several things altogether to create something show-styled, but something also not found in any one single screencap of the show.